-ICHL 170 German X for Hospitality and Tourism Industry Prerequisite(s): ICHL 169
+ICHL 170 German X for Hospitality and Tourism Industry

 Further knowledge of the grammar and of essential vocabulary in order to lead the students to an intermediate level of proficiency.
 Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach.
 Students must be able to communicate with German speakers in the tourism and hospitality industry and to give more precise tourism information about Thailand.
 Continuation of level 9 - ICHL 169.